ACH Payment Processing for Small Businesses

-When it comes to cash flow, ACH payment processing for small businesses gives you an edge over your competition.
-ACH, or “automated clearing house” payments quickly process transactions electronically.
+ACH Payment Processing helps your small business process payments quickly and securely, giving you an edge over your competition.
+ACH stands for “automated clearing house”.
+ACH Payment Processing quickly processes each transaction electronically.
 This eliminates the need for a paper check and costs less than credit card processing.

-- How can ACH processing help my business?
+- How can ACH Payment Processing help my business?

 How Does ACH Payment Processing Work?

+ACH Payment Processing can help your small business with quick and secure electronic payment processing.
 ACH payments are used to move funds from one bank account to another.
-The funds move through the ACH Network, with the funds deposited into the receiving bank account within a few business days.
-ACH, at its simplest, moves funds without needing to use a physical check, credit card, or debit card.
+The funds move expediently through the ACH Network, with the funds deposited into the receiving bank account within a few business days.
+ACH moves funds without needing to use a physical check, credit card, or debit card.

-ACH payment processing for small businesses is particularly helpful for paying recurring bills.
-Direct Payment via ACH is used for customers to pay for services.
+ACH Payment Processing for small businesses is particularly helpful for paying recurring bills.
+Direct Payment through ACH can help customers pay for services.
 They can pay through ACH Credit or ACH Debit.
-ACH Credit pushes the funds to an account, while ACH Debit takes from the account.
-A customer would use ACH Debit for recurring bills they want to put on autopay, whereas they would use ACH Credit for making a one-time payment.
+ACH Credit pushes the funds to an account, while ACH Debit debits the account.
+A customer would use ACH Debit for recurring bills they want to put on autopay.
+ACH Credit can be utilized for making a one-time payment.

 How Can ACH Payment Processing Help My Business?

-ACH payment processing saves businesses time and money.
-You can track expenses and cash flow, especially if you use recurring billing or invoicing.
-ACH payments are a better alternative to wire transfers since they’re free for customers.
-And best of all, they save your business money on processing.
+ACH Payment Processing saves your business time and money by allowing you to easily track expenses and cash flow.
+This can be particularly helpful if you use recurring billing or invoicing.
+ACH payments are free for customers making them a better alternative to wire transfers.
+Best of all, ACH Payment Processing is less costly, saving your business money.

 1. Better ACH Payment Processing Fees